MarauderPixie/MethAI_warehouse_task/README.md

 ## Overall structure of the code

-The user is only required to execute `main.py` in order to start the program.
+In order to start the program the user is only required to execute the command `python main.py` inside the project directory

 ### `warehouse.py`